 Absentee Ballot Request deadline: By noon, for circuit court clerk to receive absentee ballot applications from confined voters or voters caring for a confined person requesting delivery of a ballot by absentee voter board.

 Absentee Ballot Request deadline - UOCAVA citizens: by noon, for a circuit court clerk to receive absentee ballot applications from military/overseas voters requesting to vote by email or fax.

 Early Voting/In Person Absentee voting ends: Early voting ends

 No specific law requiring time off to vote

 Public Law 109-2005 requires Indiana residents to present a government-issued photo ID before casting a ballot at the polls on Election Day.

-- Display your name, and the name must conform to your voter registration record.
+2. Display your name, and the name must conform to your voter registration record.
 Conform does not mean identical.